 Investments Club allows students to get a practical experience working with stocks and investing money in companies.
 The funds for these activities have been made available by a generous donor to Clarke University.

 The LGBTQIA+ Alliance provides a supportive, safe social setting for gays, lesbians, bisexuals, transgender persons, their friends and supporters, as well as any other interested party recognizing sexual diversity on campus.
-The LGBTQIA+ Alliance provides educational resources to the University and community regarding issues of sexual diversity and acts as an ally.
+The LGBTQIA+ Alliance provides educational resources to the University and community regarding sexual diversity and acts as an ally.

 Math Club is aimed at pushing the boundaries of what is thought of as math.
 Members of any major and math background (including no math background) are welcome, and encouraged to get the Clarke community excited about using their creative minds to connect everything to math including caroling, pie throwing, pizza, and many other activities.